 - Rapid and labored breathing

-The doctor will also order out an ABG test to see how much PaO2 or oxygen is going back to the pulmonary artery.
+The health care provider (HCP) will also prescribe ABGs (Arterial blood gas) to see how much PaO2 or oxygen is going back to the pulmonary artery.
 If the result is anything less than 60%, that’s another criterion for ARDS.

 If the pH result is less than 7.30, this means that the blood’s acidity is high and will immediately affect the lungs.

-To summarize, here are the things that healthcare practitioners should watch out for when trying to diagnose ARDS:
+To summarize, here are critical diagnostic findings that HCPs should consider when assessing ARDS: